flexera-public/policy_templates/cost/azure/rightsize_compute_instances/README.md

 ## What it does

-This policy checks all the instances in Azure Subscriptions for the average CPU and/or memory usage over a user-specified number of days.
+This policy checks all the instances in Azure Subscriptions for the average or maximum CPU and/or memory usage over a user-specified number of days.
 If the usage is less than the user provided Idle Instance CPU and/or memory percentage threshold then the Virtual Machine is recommended for deletion.
 If the usage is less than the user provided Underutilized Instance CPU and/or Memory percentage threshold then the Virtual Machine is recommended for downsizing.
 Both sets of Virtual Machines returned from this policy are emailed to the user.

 ## Functional Details

-- The policy leverages the Azure API to check all instances and then checks the instance average CPU and memory utilization over a user-specified number of days.
+- The policy leverages the Azure API to check all instances and then checks the instance average or maximum CPU and memory utilization over a user-specified number of days.
 - The policy identifies all instances that have CPU and/or memory utilization below the user-specified idle thresholds and provides the relevant recommendation.
 - The recommendation provided for Idle Instances is a deletion action.
 These instances can be deleted in an automated manner or after approval.
 - The policy identifies all instances that have CPU and/or memory utilization below the user-specified underutilized thresholds and provides the relevant recommendation.